 As transportation emissions continue to increase in the state, and across the country, MassDOT is working to find climate solutions that support reductions in emissions.

 Vehicles miles traveled (VMT) is a measure of how much people travel by car.
 While the average daily VMT per capita has remained relatively constant over the past four years, total VMT has increased with the growing economy since 2010 (see MassDOT 2019 Congestion in the Commonwealth Report).
-After decades of planning and design with a focus on vehicle travel, travel by automobile is the dominant mode in the Commonwealth, and across the country, and with it comes related externalities such as congestion and environmental impacts like greenhouse gas (GHG) emissions and pollution.
-The COVID-19 pandemic impacted affected VMT in the state – VMT decreased significantly during the state shutdown, but in recent months has increased to near normal levels, although travel patterns themselves have changed.
+After decades of vehicle focused planning and design, travel by automobile is the dominant mode in the Commonwealth, and across the country, and with it comes related externalities such as congestion and environmental impacts like greenhouse gas (GHG) emissions and pollution.
+The COVID-19 pandemic impacted VMT in the state – VMT decreased significantly during the state shutdown, but in recent months has increased to near pre-pandemic levels, although travel patterns themselves have changed.
 As concerns about public health continue alongside state reopening, MassDOT is closely tracking VMT.

 Daily Bicycle And Walking Miles Traveled

-Complete Streets refers to an approach to transportation policy and infrastructure design that ensures that everyone using streets is safe and feels safe, regardless of age, ability, or mode of travel.
-The approach, if adopted in all work, will help the Commonwealth meet its mobility and safety performance measures.
-However, work on state-owned roadways alone is not enough.
-Cities and towns own 80 percent of roadway miles across the Commonwealth.
-Now in its fifth year, the MassDOT Complete Streets Funding Program supports communities to incorporate Complete Streets elements into regular planning and design practice for their local roadways.
+The MassDOT Complete Streets Funding Program supports communities to incorporate Complete Streets elements into regular planning and design practice for their local roadways.
 This is accomplished by MassDOT providing technical assistance funding and construction funding to eligible municipalities through a three-tiered approach that includes policy, planning and capital construction to increase safe travel options.
 Municipalities that participate in the Complete Streets Funding Program are important partners in meeting statewide sustainability goals.
-At the end of FY20, 240 municipalities throughout the Commonwealth have registered with the Complete Streets Funding Program; 215 local Complete Streets policies have been approved; and 148 construction grants have been awarded.
-The Program also continues to support municipalities in taking a comprehensive approach to making travel safer and more comfortable for pedestrians, bicyclists, and transit users through new training opportunities.

 MassDOT owns and operates six electric vehicle charging stations in the state, all along I-90.
-In FY20, there were a total of 2,878 charging sessions, 41,000 kWh dispensed, saving approximately 30 metric tons of CO2 emissions and avoiding 5,300 gallons of gasoline.
-Electric vehicles are one of the critical measures needed to solve the climate crisis, but currently electric vehicle charging stations are not a profitable endeavor and have not been picked up by private industry.
+In FY21, there were a total of 2,802 charging sessions, saving approximately 30 metric tons of CO2 emissions and avoiding 5,400 gallons of gasoline.
+Electric vehicles are one of the critical solutions needed to solve the climate crisis, but currently electric vehicle charging stations are not a profitable endeavor and have not been picked up by private industry.
 New England faces a unique challenge for electric vehicle adoption due to high utility rates in comparison with low fuel rates.
 Until there is a business model that supports development and ownership by private companies, MassDOT views itself as having an important role filling the gaps in station availability for electric vehicle first adopters.